CUCentralAdvancement/giving-site-user-guide/fund_manager/vanity-urls.md

 # Vanity URLs

 Vanity URLs allow a shorter, more human-readable URL to redirect to another page on the Giving website or another service Central Advancement uses.
+Instead of site visitors having to type in a longer URL, they can type in a more meaningful sequence of characters resulting in a better user experience.

-It is important to remember the two most important parts of using a "hyperlink" on the internet when discussing the Venity URL feature:
+To create and use a Vanity URL, it is important to remember the two most important parts of using a "hyperlink" on the internet.

 - **Link text:** This describes the link, i.e. Users click "Fund Me" and are sent to the URL "https://giving.cu.edu/fund-me"
 - **Link URL:** The location where users are sent after clicking.
 You can use the URL for link text, but it is better to